AkshayKJ/Flight-book/README.md

 ## Executable
-I have created a executable .exe program from my python source code using pyinstaller.
-It is available in the Exectable/GUI.
+I have created an executable file from my python source code using pyinstaller.
+It is available in the Source/dist/GUI/.
 The name of the executable is GUI.exe.
 Please run and allow the required access to the file.
 All the dependencies are present and will run smoothly on any windows machine but will require network access.
 Kindly provide the reqired network access, thus allowing the program to run.